 South Dakota

 Our next stop was the Wilmot Welcome Center for a much‑needed break.
-The surrounding field and pond turned out to be a mini‑hotspot of their own, holding Wilson’s Snipe, Savannah Sparrows, and a singing Western Meadowlark.
+The surrounding field and pond turned out to be a mini‑hotspot of their own, holding Wilson’s Snipe, Savannah Sparrows, and Western Meadowlark.

 North Dakota